linode/splunk-addon-linode/README.md

 ## Currently Supported Inputs

 ### Account Events

-- Collect events in real-time from `/account/events` API endpoint
+- Collect events in real-time from `/account/events`

 ### Account Logins

 - Collect events in real-time from `/account/logins`

+### Account Notifications

+- Collect events in real-time from `/account/notifications`

+### Account Invoices

+- Collect events in real-time from `/account/invoices`

 ## Installation